AdobeDocs/adobe-io-events/src/pages/support/faq.md

 ### Why do I only get one event, irrespective of the `limit` I use?

-Our Journaling API `limit` parameter is used to specify the “maximum” number of events that may be returned by the API.
+Our Journaling API `limit` parameter is used to specify the "maximum" number of events that may be returned by the API.
 It is used to specify an upper bound to the number of events to ensure that the consumer can handle the response gracefully.
 The behavior you observe is expected.
 It is perfectly ok to get 1 event when you specify a limit greater than 1.
 The number of events that gets returned in a response can vary depending on the incoming traffic (upper bound being equal to the limit parameter).